Research projects of the CIPKeBiP Centre of Excellence

 Chemistry in September 2016 in Venice, Italy.

-5. CIPKeBiP as institution is no longer eligible for applying for ARRS "Early stage researchers funding" due to new ARRS regulations.
+5. CIPKeBiP as institution is no longer eligible for applying for ARIS "Early stage researcher funding" due to new ARIS regulations.

 CIPKeBiP research areas in the period between 2010 to 2013

-European Regional Development Fund (85% co-financing) and Slovenian Ministry of Education, Science and Sport (15% co-financing) were co-financed the development of centre of excellence CIPKeBiP with an operation code OP13.1.1.2.02.0005.
-The period of financing was from 2010 until 2013.
+The European Regional Development Fund (85% co-financing) and the Slovenian Ministry of Science (15% co-financing) have co-financed the development of the CIPKeBiP Centre of Excellence with an operation code OP13.1.1.2.02.0005.
+The funding period was from 2010 to 2013.

-The research work has been carried out within the four research areas:
+The research was carried out within the framework of the four research areas:

 Mechanisms and Pathways of Immune Response